hannibal002/SkyHanni/docs/tutorials/graph_network.md

 This is useful to mark paths the user can only move in one direction.
 E.g., drop-down paths, or jumping pad movements.

+Direction is a property of a normal edge instead of a separate kind of connection.
+In the saved file, a one directional edge is simply recorded on one side only.
+That keeps drops and jump pads out of the pathfinding as a special case, and the file format did not need a new field for them.

+One rule comes with it: there always has to be a way back somehow.
+A one directional edge leading into a dead end traps the navigation there, so the **Error Finder** flags any edge without a return path.
+The way back does not have to be direct, a long detour around is perfectly fine.

 #### Weighted Nodes

 Use the command `/shgraphweight` to set the weight of the selected node.